 Many recipients of Medicare are also eligible to receive Social Security benefits and vice versa.
 In addition to eligibility, there are a few other ways that Medicare and Social Security overlap.

-Both programs run initial enrollment through the Social Security Administration.
-When you first enroll in a Medicare plan or if you need to defer your Medicare coverage (for example, to go back onto an employer plan), you would do so through the Social Security Administration.
+Both programs require your initial enrollment to be done through the Social Security Administration.
+When you first enroll in a Medicare plan or if you need to defer your Medicare coverage (for example, to go back on an employer plan), you would do so through the Social Security Administration.

 Social Security pension amounts are factored into annual Medicare premium increases.
 The most common payment method for the Part B premium is through automatic deductions from a Social Security pension.

 If an individual collects Social Security Disability (SSD) benefits, they become eligible for and are automatically enrolled in Medicare.
 Similarly, if a person is collecting Social Security when they turn 65, they are automatically enrolled onto Medicare (they have the option to defer Medicare if they have other coverage).